rustbridge/a-very-brief-intro-to-rust/README.md

 # a-very-brief-intro-to-rust

-This is the content being used at the Pittsburgh RustBridge workshop Oct 21-22.
+This is content that has been used at various RustBridge workshops to introduce Rust.

-Please see http://rustbridge.integer32.com for the rendered content.
+Please see https://rustbridge.github.io/a-very-brief-intro-to-rust for the rendered content.

 Remark tips: